The Eristics Test

 Duress/zeal

 Duress and zeal are all about getting work done.
 Duress creates a need, a feeling of being trapped or incomplete, and zeal acts on that need by modifying the world.
-This combination is particularly hard for the Architect to master, because it switches back and forth between the two forms of the world argument, fear and anger.
+This combination is hard for the Architect to master, because it switches back and forth between the two forms of the world argument, fear and anger.

 Love Fear Guilt Disgust Anger Pride